KIMGEONUNG/ID-compression/README.md

 ## 🔥 Update

+- [2025.03.18] Time-step optimization code for IP2P is released
 - [2025.01.25] Time-step optimization code for StableSR is released
 - [2024.10.09] Depth-skip compression code is released
 - [2024.10.08] The repository is created.